On this page you'll find everything you need to navigate what's located where in the club. You can also read a bit about me and the club's name.

 I speak Russian, French, English, and Polish.

 The club is my return to literary analysis, as after university, I did not work as a philologist.
-Currently, I create games and comics.
+I work as a designer, RPG game author, and my other passion is creating card decks (not for poker games).